 Surgical advances.
 Better methods of surgery to remove pituitary gland tumors are being studied.
 Even large tumors and tumors that have grown into nearby structures can now be removed with surgery.
-However, pituitary gland tumors that have grown into the cavernous sinus cannot usually be removed completely with surgery.
-They may need further treatment, such as medications or radiation therapy; research on these methods is ongoing.
+However, a pituitary gland tumor that has grown into the cavernous sinus cannot usually be removed completely with surgery.
+The patient may need further treatment, such as medications or radiation therapy; research on these methods is ongoing.

 Targeted therapy.
-Targeted therapy is a treatment that targets the specific genes, proteins, or the tissue environment that contributes to a tumor growth and survival.
+Targeted therapy is a medication treatment that targets the specific genes, proteins, or the tissue environment that contributes to a tumor growth and survival.
 This type of treatment blocks the growth and spread of tumor cells while limiting damage to healthy cells.
-For pituitary gland tumors, one targeted therapy researchers are exploring as a treatment is lapatinib (Tykerb).
+For pituitary gland tumors, 1 targeted therapy that researchers are exploring as a treatment is lapatinib (Tykerb).

-Palliative care.
-Clinical trials are underway to find better ways of reducing symptoms and side effects of current pituitary gland tumor treatments to improve patients’ comfort and quality of life.
+Palliative care/supportive care.
+Clinical trials are underway to find better ways of reducing symptoms and side effects of current pituitary gland tumor treatments to improve comfort and quality of life for patients.

 Looking for More about the Latest Research?